benjpac/local-zoo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+During your free time you've decided to volunteer at your local zoo!
+It's been fun mucking out boar enclosures and not falling into the shark tank, but the assistant director has approached you and asked for your help in a different area.

+The Zoo's animal tracking software's license has expired, and they're fed up with paying expensive licensing fees for an application that doesn't work very well.
+Besides just being generally user-unfriendly, the previous app didn't allow zoo workers to track the animals' likes and dislikes, or how many caretakers each requires.

+You've agreed to use your web development skills to help out!
+Plan and create an application to track animals at your local Zoo.
+A senior developer will review your work -- and they are interested in hiring!
+Before you begin, take some time to map out a plan - what features do you definitely want to implement, which can wait until you're approved for a larger project?
+Make sure to record your ambitions in your README.

+## Planning

+1. Configuration/dependencies
+  * Git; required to clone project locally
+  * NodeJS; required to run ember and associated dependencies
+  * AngularCLI; required to serve project

+2. Specs
+  * Spec 1: Click "Add Animal" > opens animal form > Fill in form > click "Add Animal" button > new animal is displayed at the bottom
+  * Spec 2: Click "Edit (Animal Name)" > opens animal info > change what you want > click "Done" > edits are saved
+  * Spec 3:

+3. Integration
+  * App.component contains selectors for an animal listing component, editing animal component and adding animal component
+  * Filter by age pipe added to animal listing component

+4. UX/UI
+  * Use bootstrap to make web app professional / portfolio ready

+5. Polish
+  * Improve styling to a portfolio ready state

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.